pepa65/dat-cp/README.md

 ### Sending files

-Pass an arbitrary set of files or directories to `dcp` to be copied.
+Pass an arbitrary set of files or directories to `dcp` to be transferred.
 Copy the generated public key and use it to receive the files on a different host.

 ```bash
 dcp [-n] [-v] files ...